Updated July 18, 2017

-Similarly, Cloud Platform features live migration, in which Cloud Platform automatically and transparently migrates VM instances when their host hardware needs maintenance or replacement.
+Similarly, Google Cloud features live migration, in which Google Cloud automatically and transparently migrates VM instances when their host hardware needs maintenance or replacement.
 As with Azure's migration process, live migration is usually seamless but can require a VM instance reboot in some rare cases.
 Live migration is enabled by default for most machine types.
 However, machines with GPUs attach cannot use live migration, as GPUs are attached directly to the host hardware.
 For more information about the live migration feature, see the blog post.

 Azure and Compute Engine both allow users to configure stateful firewall policies to selectively allow and deny traffic to networked resources.
 In both environments, each virtual network blocks all incoming traffic from outside the network by default.
 You can allow access to a specific resource by applying rules.
 On Azure, each rule is configured as a network security group (NSG), and on Compute Engine, each rule is configured as a firewall rule.

 In both Google Cloud and Azure, you can associate tags with your NSGs or firewall rules, allowing you to apply the rules to resources that use a given tag.
 On Azure, you can associate only a single NSG with a given subnet or NIC.
 In contrast, on Google Cloud, you can apply multiple firewall rules to a resource, allowing for more granular management of your firewall.